scikit-hep/boost-histogram/docs/usage/quickstart.rst

 ----------------------

-You can use ``hist.view()`` to get a numpy array (or a RecArray-like wrapper for non-simple storages).
+You can use ``hist.view()`` to get a Numpy array (or a RecArray-like wrapper for non-simple storages).
 Most methods like ``.view()`` offer an optional keyword argument that you can pass, ``flow=True``, to enable the under and overflow bins (disabled by default).